APMdigest and DEVOPSdigest are currently accepting quotes for the lists outlined below

-Please send your quotes, including the name and title of the person being quoted, to Pete Goldin, Editor and Publisher of APMdigest and DEVOPSdigest, by the deadline.
+Send your quotes, including the name and title of the person being quoted, to Pete Goldin, Editor and Publisher of APMdigest and DEVOPSdigest, by the respective deadlines.

-Before writing your quote, please check out the guidelines below.
+Before writing your quote, check out the guidelines below.
 Quotes that do not meet the guidelines will not be included on the list.

 See samples of previous lists below.